cwong8751/wp-weather/README.md

 # wp-weather
-A simple weather plugin for wordpress (playground project)
+A simple weather plugin for wordpress (playground project).

+Weather API from open-meteo.com